TreverCullen/docker-flask/README.md

 # CAEN Docker Flask App

-Flask app used to test and standardize deployments to AWS using Docker.
+Flask app used to test and standardize deployments to AWS running Ubuntu 15.10 and Docker 1.12.

 ## Requirements